icinganalysis/icinganalysis.github.io/content/bilanin_pi_terms.md

 [Emphasis in the original]

+###Brief evaluation of the data

->The freezing fraction has been computed by several investigators using a model propoosed by Messinger in 1951 (Ref.
+>The freezing fraction has been computed by several investigators using a model proposed by Messinger in 1951 (Ref.
 11).
 If evaporation is neglected in this model...

 [Eq.
 5 not included herein]

-[this results in] the functional form of freezing fraction used in the SIMICE code (Ref.
+>[this results in] the functional form of freezing fraction used in the SIMICE code (Ref.
 12).

-Later it is noted that the freezing fractions determined by SIMICE are much lower than those determined experimentally, and this is not surprising, as evaporation was neglected.
+Later it is noted that the freezing fractions determined by SIMICE are much lower than those determined experimentally.
+If I am reader Bilanin correctly, SIMICE does not include evaporation, and that seems to be a fairly large "neglect".

 >Obviously, something is very wrong here, since at the lower freezing fractions differs from the measured value